Shamilkv34/book/nostarch/chapter05.md

 ## Defining and Instantiating Structs

-Structs are similar to tuples, discussed in “The Tuple Type” on page XX, in that both hold multiple related values.
+Structs are similar to tuples, discussed in “The Tuple Type” on page 40, in that both hold multiple related values.
 Like tuples, the pieces of a struct can be different types.
 Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
 Adding these names means that structs